CQCL/hugr/specification/hugr.md

     the existing edges are replaced.
 3. For each $\sigma\_\mathrm{out} \in \mu\_\textrm{out}$, insert a new edge going out of the new copy of the `SrcNode` of $\sigma\_\mathrm{out}$ according to the specification $\sigma\_\mathrm{out}$.
-    The target port must have an existing edge whose source is in $R$; this edge is removed.
+    For Value or Static edges, the target port must have an existing edge whose source is in $R$;
+    this edge is removed.
 4. For each $\sigma\_\mathrm{new} \in \mu\_\textrm{new}$, insert a new edge between the existing `SrcNode` and `TgtNode` in $\Gamma$.
-The target port must have an existing edge whose source is in $R$; this edge is removed.
+For Value/Static edges, the target port must have an existing edge whose source is in $R$; this edge is removed.
 5. Let $N$ be the ordered list of the copies made in $\Gamma$ of the children of the root node of $G$.
     For each child $C$ of $P$ (in order), if $C \in S$, redirect the hierarchy edge $P \rightarrow C$ to target the next node in $N$.
 Stop if there are no more nodes in $N$.